pawel-kojma/sealloc/README.md

 ## Tests

-To run tests, build the project with `-DTests` and enter following command:
+To run unit tests, build the project with `-DTests=ON` and enter following command:
 ```
 $ ctest --test-dir ./build/test/
 ```